 Inspection of Electronic Records:

-Electronic records sent, received, or stored on computers owned, leased, or administered by the Tennessee College of Applied Technology Nashville are the property of the College and the Tennessee Board of Regents.
-As the property of TCATN and TBR, the content of such records, including electronic mail, are subject to inspection by TCATN personnel.
+Electronic records sent, received, or stored on computers owned, leased, or administered by the including electronic mail, are subject to inspection by TCATN personnel.
 Users should have no reasonable expectation of privacy in the use of these resources.